Post-treatment program for oncology patients

 Post-treatment program for oncology patients:

-- Increase general fitness
+• Increases general fitness

-- Restore impaired functions after surgical, chemotherapeutic or radiotherapeutic treatment
+• Restores impaired functions after surgical, chemotherapeutic or radiotherapeutic treatment

-- Improve quality of life
+• Improves quality of life

 Oncology rehabilitation program consists of 3 stages.

-- establishment of your clinical profile, diagnose and testing of physical and emotional response to exercise;
+1. Establishment of your clinical profile, diagnose and testing of physical and emotional response to exercise;

-Step 1 - establishment of your clinical profile and testing response to exercise
+Step 1 - Establishment of your clinical profile and testing response to exercise

-1.1 establishment of your clinical profile and testing response to exercise
+1.1 Establishment of your clinical profile and testing response to exercise

 1.2 Health and functional testing